AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

   - Missing specification for supported file type
   - Inactive ‘Performance’ tab

-- API tests are executed based on the checklist ????.
+- API tests are executed based on the checklist.
 The collection used can be found here: [Collection of requests created for PIM Module API](https://github.com/AnamariaJoo/Manual_testing_portofolio/blob/main/Final%20Project/orangeHRMrestAPI.postman_collection.json)

 - Regression testing is needed after the bugs are fixed.